 - SRM 373Practicum in Sport and Recreation Management Provides observation and learning experiences in the fields of sport and or recreation.
 Provides insight into the field of sport and recreation as a career.
 Assignment and evaluation will be under the direction of a faculty instructor.
-Offered fall and spring semesters.3 hoursSRM 476Professional Internship in Sport and Recreation6 hours - Froressional Internship in Sport and Recreation Provides prospective majors in the field of recreation opportunities to perform recreation skills under the supervision of trained personnel.
+Offered fall and spring semesters.3 hoursSRM 476Professional Internship in Sport and Recreation6 hours - Provides prospective majors in the field of recreation opportunities to perform recreation skills under the supervision of trained personnel.
 Assignment and evaluation will be under the direction of a faculty instructor.
 Offered fall and spring semesters.